AlexanderProd/Twitter-Auto-Following-Bot/README.md

 1. Access Token
 2. Access Token Secret

-Once you have these 4 keys, put them in the index.php file and run it on a server.
-You'll start following people who are talking about a certain keyword.
+Once you have these 4 keys, rename the credentials-template.php file to credentials.php and put them in there and run it on a server.
+You can now follow people based on interest or follow a users followers.